Tuesday, October 13, 2009

 As I thumbed through it looking for a specific set of comments that I couldn’t recall as clearly as I wanted to, I found myself reading over a section that I’d not read in years.
 The comments were in a section entitled “Characteristics of Effective Leadership”.
 What follows are quotes that I had highlighted in the book a few months prior to going into “full time ministry” on staff at Smyrna Assembly in March of ‘95.
 I think you may find them of interest:

-“While we are focusing on leadership for worship, we want to keeping mind that worship is part of the congregation’s Primary Task.
+“While we are focusing on leadership for worship, we want to keep in mind that worship is part of the congregation’s Primary Task.
 The task, as stated earlier, involves (1) reaching out and receiving persons as they are, (2) helping them discover and deepen their relationship to God, (3) nurturing them in the life of faith in Christ, and (4) sending them out to live as disciples.

 Your vision: You will lead the congregation in worship (whether through preaching, singing, planning, reading, leading prayers, dancing, or other means) based on the way you see the church in its relationship to the world beyond the church.
 Your theory or point of view plays a major role in the way you will lead in worship and in the way you will reach out to people in music, word, and sacrament.
 Your life of prayer, your sense of the faith community’s yearning, your understanding of the setting in which your congregation lives, and your discernment of the role and potential of the congregation to fulfill God’s purpose in that setting.